OUR HISTORY

 1503

-Queen Isabella of Castile buys the farm for 2,286,333 maravedís from the Count of Ribadeo
+Queen Isabella I of Castile purchased the estate from the Count of Ribadeo for 2,286,333 maravedís

 1600

-Francisco Gómez Sandoval y Rojas, first Duke of Lerma and Prime Minister of King Philip III, built a palace, possibly designed by the royal architect Francisco Mora, to entertain the King when he visited the Royal Site of Ventosilla
+Francisco Gómez Sandoval y Rojas, First Duke of Lerma and Prime Minister of King Philip III, built a palace, possibly designed by the royal architect Francisco Mora, to host the king during his visits to the Real Sitio de Ventosilla

 1603

-Lope de Vega staged plays in the gardens of the Palace of Ventosilla for King Philip III and Rubens also visited the estate
+Lope de Vega performed plays in the gardens of the Ventosilla Palace for King Philip III, and Rubens also enjoyed a stay at the estate

 1921